BA and Minor in Latin

 We also support several associated interdisciplinary programs.

-For a major in Latin, students must take eight courses beyond the elementary Latin language sequence (101 and 102), reading Latin literature in Latin.
+For a major in Latin, students must take at least six courses beyond the elementary Latin language sequence, reading Latin literature in Latin.
 Options include courses on specific authors such as Cicero, Horace, Virgil and Juvenal, and on topics such as "The Age of Nero" and Roman historiography.
-Majors must also complete a 3-credit Latin composition course and take the year-long senior capstone, "The Humanism of Antiquity."
-The major is thus a total of 33 credit hours.
+At least two of those courses must be at the 300-level.
+Majors must also take the year-long senior capstone, "The Humanism of Antiquity."
+Four electives in Latin, ancient Greek, or classical civilization courses round out the major.
+The major is thus a total of 36 credit hours.
+Students can begin the Latin major at Loyola without previous language experience.

 The minor in Latin requires four courses at the 200-level or above, plus the second half of the senior capstone, "The Humanism of Antiquity," a total of 15 credit hours.